dilshan24142/NextStep/README.md

 ## 📚 About The Project

 NextStep aims to streamline student activities by providing a robust API for managing academic content, user interactions, and collaborative features.
-The project is built with scalability and ease of use in mind, offering a solid foundation for a full-fledged student portal.
+The project is built with scalability and ease of use in mind, offering a solid foundation for a full-fledged student portal

 ### Key Features (Planned & Implemented)
 *   **User Management**: Secure registration, authentication, and profile management.